glpzzz/glpzzz.github.io/_posts/2021-01-29-modern-javascript-that-ie-dislike.md

 description: "Things I have discovered when trying to run JavaScript code on IE11"
 image: https://apimania.netlify.app/api/txt2img?text=Modern%20JavaScript%20that%20Internet%20Explorer%2011%20dislikes&font=Fira%20Code&format=4:3
 ---
-Currently I was call to fix some issues on a website I "fixed" some weeks ago.
+Yesterday I was call to fix some issues on a website I "fixed" some weeks ago.
 Main thing was to update the theme (Wordpress).
 They had a lot of old stuff, 3rd party libraries and the sort of stuff that you can expect of something written on 2017.